I need a lot of them right now.

 Monday was an ok day also, although I found out our darling Monday nite babysitter (and effectively, every other babysitter I could ever hope to use from our church) can no longer work on Monday nites!!!!
 I have MEETINGS on about 3 out of every 4 Mondays – and Ben is typically gone most Mondays also.
 Not good.
 And if I thought that THAT fact wanted to make me whine, boy did I have another world of think coming…I should have known things were headed south when our darling dietician for Kendall came (on her day off) Tuesday JUST to see what her weight was doing since she’s been having such a hard time.
 Sure enough, she was down 3 ounces from last week, which puts her at –1 ounce from her weight 7 weeks ago. (and I would just like to interject here God, can’t you PLEASE switch my metabolism with Kendall’s!?!?!?
 PLEEEAAAASSSEEE??????????)
 Anyways – my moods are definitely up and down based on Kendall’s weight checks – always have been.
 I hate that it has to work that way, but for now, I don’t have the oomph to try to lift myself out of this rut.
 Her dietician and I talked for a good while about what other options were out there, and combined with some of Kendall’s other medical oddities over the past two weeks of having this bug (puking bile out her tube, odd colored/consistency stools, more bloody mucus, dark urine) – she agreed that it most likely was starting to affect her internal organs and processes.
 We were clearly seeing signs of her liver and kidneys all trying to work pretty hard to keep her stabilized, and all of that work was just wearing her out.
 Where she typically will last almost a whole therapy session (about 45 minutes), she pooped out after about 20 minutes these past few weeks.
 Obviously, our much touted trial of the new formula with medium chain fats was not the big hit we all hoped/expected it would be.
 So I put the call in to her GI to see what the next step was going to be.

-Luckily, Tuesday was mostly redeemed by an awesomely super fun dinner DSC_0346with some good friends at one of my favorite restaurants ever.
+Luckily, Tuesday was mostly redeemed by an awesomely super fun dinner with some good friends at one of my favorite restaurants ever.
 I can hardly believe the amount of good food that we consumed.
 It was just what I needed – lots of laughing, lots of food – what more can you ask for?

 but Wednesday morning came right back with reality.
 Speech therapy is on the docket early in the mornings on Wednesdays, overlapping with gymnastics. it’s always a bunch of fun. so once again, Kendall was too tired for much in the way of therapy, and was just really uncharacteristically grumpy.
 Megan (therapist) and I spent a lot more time talking about what to do from here – just disheartening in its own way.
 Everyone can see that things aren’t drastically improving much, in spite of having a lot of her issues “under control” (the vomiting and eating/hydrating) with the fundo and G-tube.
 And yet, for the most part, she’s a pretty happy baby.
 That was part of my hesitation to “take her in” to the ER (as had been suggested by a few people) simply because she looks and acts, outwardly at least, like a happy baby.
 If you didn’t know what was going on with her, you might think she looks like a happy 4 month old, content to hold her toes and observe the world around her.
 Certainly you wouldn’t look at her and think “oh my gosh, her liver is working overtime and she is barely above a metabolic acidosis episode”. not that I want a sickly looking unhappy baby.
 But one who doctors might take a little more seriously before it gets to admission level?
 That would be nice! anyways - so wednesday again started out crazy with the DSL man here to try to fix our computer service, Megan the speech therapist, an insanely unhappy Kendall, a frazzled me, the dog barking at the phone guy, the kids following the phone guy around, the babysitter coming to take the girls to gymnastics, and getting the two babies down for a nap so i could tackle Mt.
 Laundry.
 Phew.
 Phone problem was fixed, babies slept, girls gymnasticked, so we all went for a picnic.
 It got hot pretty fast so home we came for some nice quiet time.
 Since babysitter was here, I went to my “office” to work, and just as i was leaving, GI doctor calls me back.